WSPA Disaster Relief Network (DRN)

-WSPA's DRN is lead by Debbie Shapiro, Psy.D., a trauma expert with local and national disaster mental health experience.
-She has a general private practice.
-She is a volunteer of the American Red Cross as well as The Public Reserve Corp and has worked both locally on Disaster Action Teams and nationally.
+Our Disaster Resource Network is lead by Debbie Shapiro, Psy.D., a trauma expert with local and national disaster mental health experience.
+She has a general private practice and is a volunteer of the American Red Cross as well as The Public Reserve Corp and has worked with local and national Disaster Action Teams.
 In 2017, she deployed to Houston to provide Disaster Mental Health services after Hurricane Harvey.

 WSPA is currently partnering with the APA, the American Red Cross, the Public Health Reserve Corp., and are in the process of looking into partnering with other local and state agencies.
 If you are interested in Disaster Mental Health and joining WSPA's DRN Team, you will need training by the Red Cross.
 Start by taking a free 30-minute Red Cross introductory course, "Disaster Mental Health: Introduction" to see if these activities may be for you.

 Licensed psychologists are eligible to volunteer with the American Red Cross; their eligibility requirements for all mental health professionals can be found by clicking here.